scsm-ua/kirtan-guide-en/songs/shriman-rasa-rasarambhi.md

     śrīmān rāsa-rasārambhī vaṁśī-vaṭa-taṭa-sthitaḥ
     karṣan veṇu-svanair gopīr gopīnāthaḥ śriye ’stu naḥ

-Śrī Gopīnāth, who instigates the exchange of devo- tional mellows, is standing upon the banks of the Ya- munā River at the special place known as Vaṁśīvaṭa.
+Śrī Gopīnāth, who instigates the exchange of devotional mellows, is standing upon the banks of the Yamunā River at the special place known as Vaṁśīvaṭa.
 There, the sweet tune of His flute is naturally attracting the hearts of the cowherd maidens of Vraja Dhām.
-May that charming Lord bring us within His auspicious em- brace.
+May that charming Lord bring us within His auspicious embrace.

     vṛndāyai tulasī-devyai
     priyāyai keśavasya cha kṛṣṇa-bhakti-prade devi